iterative/dvc.org/content/docs/start/index.md

 ## Data Management

 - **[Data and model versioning]** - Manage large files, datasets, and machine learning models.
-DVC helps you track your data and couple its versions to your code, while your data is stored outside of your Git repo.
+Track your data and couple its versions to your code versions, while keeping it stored properly outside of your Git repo.

-- **[Discovering and accessing data]** - Accessing and using data artifacts from outside of the project and importing them from anywhere.
-This can help to download a specific version of an ML model to a deployment server or import a dataset into another project.

 - **[Data pipelines]** - Use pipelines to describe how models and other data artifacts are built, and provide an efficient way to reproduce them.
 Think "Makefiles for data and ML projects" done right.

-- **[Metrics, parameters, and plots]** - Those are 1st class citizens in DVC pipelines.
+- **[Metrics, parameters, and plots]** - Those are first class citizens in DVC pipelines.
 Capture, evaluate, and visualize ML projects without leaving Git.

 [data and model versioning]: /doc/start/data-management/data-versioning
-[discovering and accessing data]:
-  /doc/start/data-management/discovering-and-accessing-data
 [data pipelines]: /doc/start/data-management/data-pipelines
 [metrics, parameters, and plots]:
   /doc/start/data-management/metrics-parameters-plots